Litiana Maopa

 Adi Litiana Maopa (1864-1933) was a prominent member of two of Fiji's main chiefly houses, those of the Tui Nayau, the paramount chief of the Lau Islands, and the chiefly house of the Vunivalu of Bau the paramount chief of the Kubuna Confederacy.

-Adi Maopa's father, Ratu Tevita Uluilakeba II was the heir to the Tui Nayau, Taliai Tupou, he died prematurely before succeeding to it.
-As such Adi Maopa was a member of the ruling Vuanirewa dynasty, belonging to the noble house Matailakeba.
-Her mother was Adi Asenaca Kakua, a daughter of the Tui Viti and Vunivalu of Bau, Ratu Seru Epenisa Cakobau, via his union with Adi Litia Samanunu.
+Adi Maopa came from a very important background.
+Her father, Ratu Tevita Uluilakeba II, was meant to become the Tui Nayau.
+This is a very high title, meaning the paramount chief of the Lau Islands.
+Sadly, her father died before he could take on this role.
+Because of this, Adi Maopa was part of the ruling Vuanirewa dynasty.
+This was a noble family known as Matailakeba.
+Her Mother was Adi Asenaca Kakua Vuikaba, Who was a daughter of Ratu Seru Epenisa Cakobau and Adi Litia Samanunu.

-She married Ratu Joni Madraiwiwi I in November, 1886, with whom she had six children, including Adi Vuikaba, Ratu Tiale Vuiyasawa, Adi Salote Mokoiwaqa, Adi Kacaraini Loaloakubou and Ratu Sir Josefa Vanaaliali Lalabalavu Sukuna, one of Fiji's greatest statesmen of the 20th century, not to mention her youngest child - Dr Ratu Jione Atonio Rabici Doviverata, father of former Vice-President and Roko Tui Bau, Ratu Joni Madraiwiwi.
+She married Ratu Joni Madraiwiwi who was a colonial administrator that served as Roko Tui for Bua, Tailevu, and Ra.
+Together they had 8 kids: